his section presents fan art I have either enhanced or created for Ultima Online.

 So what are these qualities that make Ultima art so special?

-Dark stroked edge: Up until UOKR, this has always been a signature quality of UO art.
-Alot of game art used this trick in the old days, to make items stand out better.
-They had no choice due to the low resolutions.
-But not only did they do this in Ultima art, but even emphasized it with thick black edges, giving the art a delightfully murky, packaged look.
-This was not only visually stunning, but enhanced playability and usability as well, making objects feel precise to pick up and move around.
+Dark outlines: Up until UOKR, this has always been a signature quality of UO art.
+It made elements stand out and gave the art a delightfully murky, packaged look.
+It not only looked great, but enhanced playability and usability, making objects feel precise to pick up and move around.